Judge hints he may not allow Cosby quaalude testimony - Philly

 Lawyer Dennis McAndrews, who prosecuted chemical heir John E. duPont for murder in 1997, said it will be a "closer case" if the judge excludes the evidence.

-He said Cosby's testimony along with an old comedy routine about Spanish fly are evidence of his consciousness of the effects of the intoxicants and his willing to use them.
+He said Cosby's testimony along with an old comedy routine about Spanish fly are evidence of his consciousness of the effects of the intoxicants and his willingness to use them.

 "It is very relevant testimony to show a preexisting desire and willingness to use controlled substances of any kind that are available to facilitate non-consensual sex," he said.